 Advantages of ceramic brackets

-As the main advantage of ceramic brackets, they are tooth-colored and invisible and thus can be very useful for people with misaligned teeth who need orthodontic treatment and do not want to have an unpleasant appearance.
+As the main advantage of ceramic brackets, they are tooth-colored and invisible and thus, can be very useful for people with misaligned teeth who need orthodontic treatment and don’t want to have an unpleasant appearance.

 Disadvantages of ceramic brackets

 Ceramic orthodontic brackets are more susceptible and easier to break due to fragile composite materials.
-These brackets are also larger than metallic ones, and are slightly sharper and thinner, which can irritate patients, but they will be get used to after a few days.
+These brackets are also larger than metallic ones, and are slightly sharper and thinner.
+Patients commonly get irritated, but they will get used to it after a few days.